alexwennerberg/gourami/docs/USER_GUIDE.md

 ## Creating a note

 Enter your text in the note box, then click create note.
-The first post that you tag (via 📝X or >>X, where X is the post number) will be considered a post you're replying to.
-For the purposes of threading, you cannot reply to multiple notes. #TODO implement
+The first post that you tag (via 📝X or >>X, where X is the post number) will be considered a post(s) you're replying to.  #TODO implement

 For every local post or user that you tag in a note, that post / user's owner will receive a notification.